 Safe Lessons in the time of Covid-19

 Because I have a family to consider during this pandemic time, I am not currently teaching in-person.
 I am instead organizing group Zoom piano, grouped by ages with a focus on fun, rudimentary piano and music skills, and most importantly, community.
+Students will have short, private lessons weekly as well as a weekly group Zoom time with games and activities on and off the bench.
+Caregivers need to be present for both meetings to support and join in on the fun.
 Although this is a different focus and format than in other years, I believe we need JOY and enjoyment more than achievement and goals, and that by putting mental health first for my students, we will learn and grow more.
 I will be using and adapting games and activities from Faber/Faber and Music Moves for Piano, both excellent programs that develop the whole musician in body and mind.
 Classes for 3-4 year olds, 5-6, and older beginners will start this September.
 Contact me for more information!